henniaufmrenni/boum/README.md

 © Hendrik Stöldt & contributors

 This software is licensend under the GNU General Public License v3.0 only, of which a copy can be found in the [LICENSE](LICENSE) file in the root of this repository.

-⚠️ There is a version of boum in the Google Play Store which is not working, for reference check [#2](https://github.com/henniaufmrenni/boum/issues/2) ⚠️